for our great-grandchildren

 what’s next?

-AS ON AUGUST, 2023, REPRESENTATION FOR YAK-TIMBER HAS STATED, IN COURT, THAT THEY WILL LOG KHANTAAK ISLAND AS SOON AS OCTOBER 15, 2023.
+In August of 2023, in court, REPRESENTATION FOR YAK-TIMBER stated THAT THEY Would LOG KHANTAAK ISLAND AS SOON AS OCTOBER 15, 2023.

-With everyone support, we were able to prevent khantaak from being logged.
+With everyones support, we were able to prevent khantaak from being logged.